Ragudos/School-POS-System/README.md

 After that, add the `PATH` to your computer's env variables.
 It's generally in `C:\msys64\mingw64\bin`, where your MSYS2 executable files are stored.

-Now that you have `cmake` and `make`, you can start compiling the project by running this on your code editor's terminal:
+Now that you have `cmake`, you can start compiling the project by running this on your code editor's terminal:

 Create a folder/directory named build and go there
 ```bash